brain_section_img

 Definition: Epilepsy is a neurological disorder characterized by recurrent seizures.
 It results from abnormal electrical activity in the brain.

-Procedure: In some cases of drug-resistant epilepsy, surgical procedures such as a lobectomy, multiple subpial transections (MST), or corpus callosotomy may be considered.
+Procedure: In some cases of drug-resistant epilepsy, surgical procedures such as a lobectomy, multiple subpial transections (MST) may be considered.
 These procedures aim to remove or disconnect the brain regions responsible for generating seizures.

 Definition: Movement disorders, such as Parkinson’s disease or essential tremor, involve abnormal movements or loss of control over voluntary movements.